Optimizing Data Augmentation through Bayesian Model Selection: Introduction

-We support \ourmethod and the theoretical developments with rigorous empirical validation on various tasks (\cref{sec:experiments}), including regression and image classification on standard benchmarks (e.g., \cifar \citep{krizhevsky2009cifar10} and \imagenet \citep{deng2009imagenet}).
-These experiments consistently demonstrate that \ourmethod yields significant improvements in generalization, model calibration, and robustness to out-of-distribution data, when compared to models trained with fixed or no augmentation strategies.
+\paragraph{Empirical Validation:} We support \ourmethod and the theoretical developments with rigorous empirical validation on various tasks (\cref{sec:experiments}), including regression, image classification on standard benchmarks (e.g., \cifar and \imagenet), and an additional natural language classification task (SST-5).
+Across all these settings—spanning both continuous geometric transformations and discrete text perturbations—our experiments consistently demonstrate that \ourmethod improves generalization, model calibration, and robustness to out-of-distribution data compared to models trained with fixed or no augmentation strategies.

 Overall, our work demonstrates how Bayesian principles, specifically through a (partial or full) variational treatment of both model and augmentation parameters, can be effectively leveraged to develop a practical, scalable, and principled framework for optimizing \da, moving beyond expensive trial-and-error or validation-based procedures for optimal \da.